bbartholdy/hitchr/README.md

 # hitchr
-Sample generator based on hitchhiker's guide to the galaxy
+Random sample generator inspired by Douglas Adams' The Hitchhiker's Guide to the Galaxy